anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 Apparently, by comparison to web2 operations, the above progress is so tedious & troublesome.
 Besides, you might risk losing your crypto assets by improper operations, such as 'install wallet from fake(evil) source', 'exposing/losing password/mnemonics', etc. Without doubt, these increase mental burden and blocks the common users at the first step.

-And one target of zkCell is *to wipe out the above tedious & troublesome steps to make crypto account walletplugin-independent, passwordless and mnemonics-free*.
-Meanwhile, other features like **multi-device support** and **account recovery**, etc, would also be supported to make your account management within zkCell really convenient.
+And one target of Kiri is *to wipe out the above tedious & troublesome steps to make crypto account walletplugin-independent, passwordless and mnemonics-free*.
+Meanwhile, other features like **multi-device support** and **account recovery**, etc, would also be supported to make your account management within Kiri really convenient.

 **<3> Readability issues with on-chain addresses**